rosajen27/cv2/README.md

-The Complete 2020 Web Development Bootcamp by Angela Yu
+## Curriculum Vitae

-Second Coding Challenge: CV 2
+Sample Curriculum Vitae from the Complete 2020 Web Development Bootcamp by Angela Yu